beel-platform/beel-platform/blue/README.md

 ## Description and current status

 __blue__ was originally designed to be written using the [Go](https://golang.org/) language, its purpose is to automate two main tasks: to build custom _Habitat_ packages, and to create & distribute custom _Docker_ images & containers.

 It was written as planned, and it's capable of installing _habitat_ and to build custom packages.
-However, due to an issue with the Docker' Go library the second task, has been completed using [Bash](https://www.gnu.org/software/bash/).
+However, due to an issue with the Docker's Go SDK, the second task has been completed using [Bash](https://www.gnu.org/software/bash/).

 Because of that, the _Habitat_ automated tasks are still work in progress, until the issue gets fixed.
 However, the project *it's usable* if the current available